German voters have high hopes for Kamala Harris – DW – 08/09/2024

 Germany's center-left government in Berlin continues to be unpopular with voters.
 As the Social Democrats (SPD), Greens and neoliberal Free Democrats (FDP) continue to haggle over the 2025 budget, voters are frustrated with the slow pace of digitalization, the perceived polarization in society and inflation.

-The conservative bloc of the Christian Democratic Union (CDU) and Bavaria's Christian Social Union (CSU), which has led the (West) German governments for most of the past seven decades, have once again made slight gains, with the CDU reaching 32% in the polls.
-This is as much as all three parties in government have combined.
+The conservative bloc of the Christian Democratic Union (CDU) and Bavaria's Christian Social Union (CSU), which has led the (West) German governments for most of the past seven decades, has once again made slight gains, with the CDU reaching 32% in the polls.
+This is as much support as all three parties in government combined.

-Forty-two percent of those polled say they are dissatisfied with the current government's work, and 37% say they are not satisfied at all.
+Forty-two percent of those polled said they are dissatisfied with the current government's work, and 37% said they are not satisfied at all.
 Only 20% of respondents think the government is good or very good.

-With 13 months to go to the next general election, the current government looks like it is facing an uphill battle to gain a majority once again.
+With 13 months to go to the next general election in Germany, the coalition government looks like it's facing an uphill battle to win back a majority.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.